nils-braun/nils-braun.github.io/_posts/2017-08-05-basf2-project.md

 many of those B-mesons to investigate on their properties, we do this every 20 ns (this is very fast!) and during our measurements period of a few years, we end up with billions of recorded B-meson pairs.

-The B-mesns that appear in these high energetic collisions are so short-lived, that they decay more or less instantaneously int other so called final state particles.
+The B-mesons that appear in these high energetic collisions are so short-lived, that they decay more or less instantaneously int other so called final state particles.
 One of them is the electron (or its partner the positron).
 As we want to know what happened during these initial collision, we measure as many properties of the produced final state particles as we can: their charge, their momentum, their energy and their type.
 We do this